 How to Monitor Organic Traffic to Your Website

 It’s possible to know about the users coming to your website — not only how many people visit, but also general information about them.
 Geographic area, browser, device type, and what they do on your site (such as where they come from, what page they land on, how long they stay, and what they do during their visit) are all insightful.

 This isn’t science fiction; it’s analytics.

-Organic search traffic, the realm of SEO, includes all site visitors coming from a search engine except from paid ads.
+Organic search traffic is the realm of SEO.
+It includes all site visitors coming from a search engine except from paid ads.